 Positions available now!

-We have a new exciting position open immediately in our unit!
+We have two new exciting positions open immediately in our unit!

-We are looking for a Postdoc in Marine Genomics and a Coral Reef fish breeding
+We are looking for two Postdocs in Marine Genomics and Climate Change Science

 Apply by emailing the required documents to: timothy.ravasi [at] oist.jp

 Anthropogenic activities are leading to global Climate Change at an unprecedented rate.
 Understanding the mechanisms of how coral reef fish cope with environmental shifts is imperative to understand their fate in a changing planet.
 Little is known about the genomics mechanisms of rapid evolution/phenotypic plasticity to the adaptive response of coral reef fish to changing ocean conditions.

 We seek for a highly motivated postdoctoral fellow in Molecular Ecology, Genomics or Computational Biology/Bioinformatics to join the Marine Climate Change Unit/Ravasi’s Unit at OIST (https://groups.oist.jp/macc) to work on a long-term project that aims to understand the effects of climate stressors (i.e. ocean acidification and warming) on coral reef fishes.
 Our main goal is to understand fish acclimation/adaptation to climate change at the genomic level.
 By using a set of unique multi-generational experiments combined with Next-Generation Sequencing approaches such as genome, epigenome and transcriptome sequencing we are trying to unveil the genetics and epigenetics mechanisms underline fish responses to climate change.
 The successful candidate will be able to look at a variety of data including physiological responses, but will mainly be working on the computational analysis, integration and visualization of genomics, epigenomics and transcriptomics datasets.
 A considerable amount of new and unpublished sequencing datasets has been already generated and immediately available for this project.